 The program will let you download and run the current version of OS X 10.10 Yosemite, and future versions as it irons out the bugs and glitches.
 Those who register for the OS X Beta Seed Program can download the software, and begin giving feedback to Apple to help the company perfect the update before it's released to the public in autumn.

-Although the public has been able to sign up to the program since June, has to wait for Apple's email to inform them that the OS X Yosemite Beta is available for download.
-If you've signed up, you should expect to recieve an email from Apple soon with a redemption code that will allow you to download the beta.
-Emails began to arrive on 24 July, but we've yet to recieve one here at Macworld UK.
+Although the public has been able to sign up to the program since June, we've had to wait for Apple's email to inform us that the OS X Yosemite Beta is available for download.
+If you've signed up, you should have received an email from Apple with a redemption code that will allow you to download the beta.
+Emails began to arrive on 24 July, and we got ours on 25 July.

 Apple has limited the beta program to the first million registered users, so if you do want to sign up, you'll need to get in quick.
+As of 1 August, the beta programme is still open for new users.
 See: OS X Yosemite preview

 This is the first time Apple has ever opened a Beta Seed Program like this one.
 The company did release a Public Beta of OS X in 2000, but those who wanted to download it had to pay $30 for the privilege.
 Registered Apple Developers are able to download pre-release versions of most of Apple's software too, but it costs $99 per year to sign up.